chronis10/parcel_tracking_elta/README.md

 # Description
-A simple Python 3 script with capability to track the current location of your parcels.
+Python 3 script with capability to track the current location of your parcels.
 That script uses ELTA website, the Greek postal service and the responses is on Greek.
 But is a good template for new projects with http requests, json responses and csv reading functions.